Street names

 More than 200 years ago, Katharina Busch (26 January 1791 to 2 November 1831) was born in Ahlen, grew up in Dülmen and moved to Münster in 1807.
 There, poet Matthias Sprickmann recognised her literary talent.
 Katharina Busch is described as Annette von Droste Hülshoff's teacher.

 Wilhelm Emanuel Freiherr von Ketteler (1811 to 1877) is one of the most important pioneers of the Church's social doctrine.
-He worked as a chaplain in Beckum from 1844 to 46.
+He worked as a chaplain in Beckum from 1844 to 1846.
 Numerous foundations in the town can be traced back to him.
-In 1848 he was involved in the foundation of the St. Elisabeth Hospital in Beckum.
-This is why there is a bust of Baron von Ketteler in the lift foyer of the hospital.
+In 1848, he was involved in the founding of St Elisabeth Hospital in Beckum.
+A bust of Baron von Ketteler can therefore be found in the lift foyer of the hospital.
 It is a second cast of a work of art by Heinrich Gerhard Bücker.
-The original is the property of the Vatican.
-In addition, a memorial stone at the west portal of the provost church St. Stephanuskirche commemorates von Ketteler (see also Brinkmannstraße).
+The original is owned by the Vatican.
+In addition, a memorial stone at the west portal of St Stephen's Church commemorates von Ketteler (see also Brinkmannstraße).

 Kirchplatz (12th century or earlier)